nazunalika/linux-guide-and-hints/source/centos/freeipa.rst

    % vi /tmp/dupecheck.sh
    #!/bin/bash
    for x in ${ARRAY[*]} ; do
-     ldapsearch -x -h ad.example.com -LLL -w 'PASSWORD' -D '...,dc=ad,dc=example,dc=com' samaccountname="$x" samaccountname | grep -q $x if [[ $? -eq 0 ]]; then
+     ldapsearch -x -b "DC=ad,DC=example,DC=com" -h ad.example.com -LLL -w 'PASSWORD' -D 'username@ad.example.com' samaccountname="$x" samaccountname | grep -q $x if [[ $? -eq 0 ]]; then
-       echo "$x: DUPLICATE NAME IN IPA"
+       echo "$x: DUPLICATE"
      fi
    done

    % bash /tmp/dupecheck.sh

+If you run into any duplicates, they should show up in a list for you address.

+.. note:: sAMAccountName vs CN

-If you run into any duplicates, they should show up. **Note**: The "CN" and "sAMAccountName" attributes sometimes are not the same in AD.
-The sAMAccountName attribute is the value used to determine group names when coming from AD (this includes if you had a server enrolled in AD).
+   The "CN" and "sAMAccountName" attributes are not the same in AD, depending on who made the group or other factors.
+The sAMAccountName attribute is the value used to determine names from AD, whether you are enrolled with AD or the IPA server SSSD is pulling the information.
 This is why we are searching for that attribute, and not the CN.

 Sites and AD DC's
 +++++++++++++++++